A review of the new, and long awaited, VC10 book from Scott Henderson that was released in October 2017.

 If there is a negative point here, it has to be the quality of some of the photos that have been reproduced in the book.
 In the original book you could go from page to page and admire all the immaculately reproduced, generously sized photos.
 If you browse through the new book you'll notice that there are several photos that have lost a bit of their sharpness in the reproduction process, or show some JPEG artifacts, which is the technical term for the jagged edges that occur if you blow up a JPEG image too much.
 Unfortunately this isn't restricted to older images, but it appears as if especially some of the newer photos have suffered this problem.
 Scott has explained that this issue is related to the process between publisher and printing company and that the quality in the book is the best that could be achieved.
 I'm no publisher so I'll have to admit that I wouldn't know how to do it differently, but I must admit that it is a shame.
 Will it distract from your enjoyment of the book?
 That is a difficult question to answer, as it depends on your own expectations in this department.

 Looking at the overall quality of the book, judging the whole package from cover to cover, we cannot ignore the photo problem but also, there's a lot to like.
 I have always been a fan of the book's format, that combination of plenty of large photos and a good mix of anecdotes and facts in an easy to read narrative.
 Added to that are several appendices with the technical specifications of the different subtypes, histories of the individual airframes and some detail photos.
 The book covers both the VC7/Vickers 1000 'prequel' and some of the unbuilt variants, both military and civil, although the full design evolution from Vanguard-derived 'VanJet' to VC10 is not included.
-Reading carefully there are a handful of small errors in the text and captions that only the real VC10-geek will find, but I also noticed one or two inconsistencies that may have originated in mixing material from the 1998 book with new paragraphs.
+Reading carefully there are a handful of small errors in the text and captions that only the real VC10-geek will find, but I also noticed one or two inconsistencies that may have originated in mixing material from the 1998 book with new paragraphs (there is an erratum available here).
 Then again, do not underestimate the challenge in delivering 228 pages filled with details from a 49 year long career and getting all of them correct.
 I'm sure there are plenty of mistakes on my website that I haven't found yet.

 Finalising this review, we need to get back to the question I posed earlier: should you get this book?
 If you already own the 1998 version then it is an expensive addition to your bookshelf for the amount of new material that it includes.
 If you don't own the 1998 version then I would certainly recommend it, provided that you can live with some less-than-perfectly reproduced photos.
 Compared to the other VC10 books that are available, 'The Incomparable Vickers VC10' provides more of the story and anecdotes than the Haynes manual while omitting some of the technical details from that book.
 It has less of the political backstory than Lance Cole's 'VC10, Icon of the Skies' but covers more of the VC10's career and certainly includes a lot more photos.